 The front-end modules were mostly designed and fabricated with heavy steel materials.
 However, in the recent years, lightweight composite materials, like polypropylene, glass mat thermoplastic, long fiber thermoplastic (LFT), direct LFT aluminum etc. are used in manufacturing front-end modules.

-Skyworks Solutions of Woburn, USA have designed front-end modules that provide wireless technology for Internet of Things (IoT) applications and GPS-enabled tracking products.
-Tracking is becoming an increasingly important opportunity as the Internet of Things explosion proliferates and encompasses a wide range of new and previously unimagined applications ranging from smart meters and connected vehicles to security systems.
+Skyworks Solutions of Woburn, USA has designed front-end modules that provide wireless technology for Internet of Things (IoT) applications and GPS-enabled tracking products.
+Tracking is becoming an increasingly important opportunity, as the Internet of Things explosion proliferates and encompasses a wide range of new and previously unimagined applications ranging from smart meters and connected vehicles to security systems.
 The combination of IoT with front-end module products is expected to propel the market for the latter at a significant pace over the forecast period.